Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

 What MCP Gets Right in 2025

-The abstraction level fits simple cases.
-For "connect Claude to my Notion" or "let GPT-4 read my GitHub issues," MCP is much simpler than building custom integrations.
-Install a server, configure auth, done.
+The abstraction fits simple cases: Connecting Claude to Notion or letting GPT-4 read GitHub issues becomes much simpler than building custom integrations.

-Vendor neutrality matters.
-The same MCP server works with Claude, GPT-4, Gemini, and local models.
-Write once, connect everywhere.
+Vendor neutrality matters: The same MCP server works with Claude, GPT-4, Gemini, and local models.

 What’s Still Missing in the Model Context Protocol